Frequently Asked Questions

 FSAP's services are available to benefits-eligible faculty, staff members (including those on layoff status), postdoctoral fellows and associates, visiting scholars, and retirees.
 Their spouses / partners are also eligible for care.

 Children are not eligible for care at FSAP.
+We currently do not provide family counseling.

 What kind of services does FSAP provide?